amcknight/geo2d/README.md

 # geo2d
-A 2d geometry library designed to support chains
+A 2d geometry library designed to support the chains project